How do we get to know you?

 Spring into Deloitte applicants

-This is where your application process ends.
-We’ll let you know as soon as possible how well you did.
+If you’re a ‘Spring into Deloitte’ applicant, this is where your application process ends.
+We’ll let you know if you’ve been successful as soon as possible.

 Step 4: Final Stage Assessment

-Top Tip: “Our assessors are here to get the best out of you, they are not trying to trip you up or trick you, remember they want you to do well and you will shine.”
-Amelia, Student Recruitment team
+Top Tip: “Our assessors are here to get the best out of you, they are not trying to trip you up or trick you, remember they want you to do well.”
+Deepti, Early Careers Recruitment team

 Summer Vacation Scheme

-Your Final Stage Assessment is a live video interview instead, with a team member from the business area and office you’ve applied to.
-This is focused on your motivations for the scheme and business area.
-You’ll also be asked a few relevant strengths-based questions.
+If you’re applying for SVS, you’ll also have a live video interview with a team member from the business area and office you’ve applied to.
+This will be slightly different as we’ll focus on your motivations for choosing the scheme and business area.
+We’ll also ask some questions that should help highlight your strengths.
 These interviews usually last 30 to 40 minutes.